 Generation

 Tenaska Generation is an industry leader with unmatched performance and a proven history of safety and operational excellence.
-Our managed fleet consists of more than 7,700 megawatts (MW) of generation at 18 facilities in 10 states, supported by natural gas, wind and solar power production.
+We manage a fleet of 6,622 MW generation capacity across 16 facilities in 8 states.
+Our portfolio includes natural gas, wind and solar.

-As a physical asset owner, we have decades of experience in managing the ever-changing energy landscape.
+As a physical asset owner with decades of experience, we bring expertise across the full spectrum of generation management.
 Our team has extensive knowledge in strategic planning, commercial optimization, plant operations, technical services, engineering, risk management and financial structuring.

 We are committed to ensuring our assets are high performing and safe.
 Year after year our fleet is recognized for going beyond what’s expected, evident in our participation in the U.S. Department of Labor Occupational Safety and Health Administration’s (OSHA) Voluntary Protection Program (VPP) and the National Safety Council (NSC).